tc39/proposal-signals/README.md

 - For incremental hydration/resumability: a Signal which can be created with a fixed value and later transformed into a computed Signal
 - For handling asynchronicity: A "loading" state of Signals which propagates automatically through the dependency graph, allowing a React Suspense-like system to be created
 - For state management: A single object which represents state and processes for updating it, including lifecycle events which simplify ownership management
+- For interoperable ownership: When one effect is nested inside of another, automatically dispose the inner effect when the outer one is reevaluated or disposed (and provide extra hooks to use this mechanism flexibly).

 TODO: Link to more detailed resources investigating each of these